 The word “vision” has many meanings.
-Here is how we define a well-crafted vision, whether it is for who you intend to be as a leader, what you envision for your team, your organization, your family, or the legacy you intend to leave behind.
-An effective vision is:
+Here is how we define a well-crafted vision, whether the vision is about who you intend to be as a leader, what you envision for your team, your organization, your family, or even the legacy you intend to leave behind.

-Energizing: When you think of it and/or “see it,” it fills you with positive energy and expectation
+Energizing: Thinking of it and/or "seeing it" fills you with positive energy and expectation.

-Inspiring: When you can “see it” so clearly and with positive expectation, you more naturally describe it to your stakeholders with clarity and passion
+Inspiring: When you can “see it” so clearly and with such positive anticipation, you more naturally describe it to your stakeholders with clarity and passion, too.

-Engaging: Reducing the “noise” on the “how” invites broader possibilities, resources, and opportunities to “show up” than we might ever have imagined on our own
+Engaging: It (at least temporarily) reduces the “tyranny of the how” while inviting more possibilities, resources, and opportunities to show up than we might ever have imagined possible.

-That is why we LOVE this quote.
+That is also why we love this quote...
 It has been attributed to both Wolfgang von Goethe and William Hutchison Murray: